Emmely2008/Test-Assignment-with-Selenium2/README.md

 Given that this is just a snap shot of the tests to be implemented for this application I would say we do tests according to the test pyramid.

-Because this is an ReatJS application you're perfectly able to unit test your UI in all of these frameworks aswell.
+For example in ReatJS we perfectly write unit test in all of these frameworks aswell.
-The test would probably move to Service test by using this because such unit tests usually test logic rather than the GUI.
+The test would probably move closer to Service test because such unit tests usually test front-end logic rather than the GUI.

-We make a few test to check that the fron-end is "healthy".
+In the exercise we make a few test to check that the fron-end is "healthy".
 This aligned with the test pyramid be cause we are doing tests in the higher level and the pyramid suggest us to do fewer tests there.
 Checking for core behavior and that the GUI is healthy rather than checking lots of inputs with border values is an indication that the tests are at a reasonable level like the test pyramid suggests.